espocrm/documentation/docs/administration/workflows.md

 ### Apply Assignment Rule

-Assigns the target record to user by distribution rule.
-There are two available rules: Round-Robin and Least-Busy.
+Assigns the target record to a User by a distribution rule.
+There are two available rules: *Round-Robin* and *Least-Busy*.

-* Round-Robin - users are chosen from the top to the bottom of a list (team) and then starting again.
+* Round-Robin – Users are chosen from the top to the bottom of a list (team) and then starting again.
-* Least-Busy - the user who has fewer assigned records will be chosen for assignment.
+* Least-Busy – the User who has fewer assigned records will be chosen for assignment.

-*List Report* - determines what records will be taken into account to calculate the number of assigned records for Least-Busy distribution.
+*List Report* – determines what records will be taken into account to calculate the number of assigned records for *Least-Busy* distribution.
 E.g. we need to take only records with active status for Cases.

-*Target Team* - Users of the selected team will take part in the assignment process.
+*Target Team* – Users of the selected team will take part in the assignment process.

-*Target User Position* - Allows to restrict the list of users that will take part in the assignment process.
+*Target User Position* – Allows to restrict the list of users that will take part in the assignment process.
 Users that have the selected position (in team) will take part.
 If the field is set to *All*, then all team members will take part.

 ### Create Notification